Parkinson Disease Concept Map: An Overview

 L-dopa motor complications

 Despite its efficacy as a symptomatic treatment of Parkinson disease, long-term L-dopa therapy is associated with disabling motor complications.
-These complications includes:
+These complications include:

 - End-of-dose wearing off (motor fluctuation)